hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-When the project is compiled, it will generate a `Blogger_` implementation class.
+Compile the project again, it will generate a `Blogger_` implementation class.

 ```java
 @Generated("org.hibernate.processor.HibernateProcessor")